GoogleCloudPlatform/ai-platform-samples/training/pytorch/structured/custom_containers/base/README.md

 Once the prerequisites are satisfied, you may:

 1. For local testing, run:
     ```
     source ./scripts/train-local.sh
     ```
 2. For cloud testing, run:
     ```
     source ./scripts/train-cloud.sh
     ```

 ### Versions
-TensorFlow v1.13.1+
+PyTorch 1.0.0+